rwegener2/AnalysisChallenge/README.md

 (The tag is optional but will be used in this readme for clarity.)

-Once the container is built it can be run using the default settings for day\_buffer and spatial\_buffer using:
+Once the container is built the script can be run using the default settings for day\_buffer and spatial\_buffer using:

 docker run -v "/where/output/is/saved/":/home/output boundary

-If you would like those variables to be set manually that can be done as follows:
+If you would like those variables to be set manually by overriding the default CMD of the Dockerfile and running the script with variable flags.
+For example:

-docker run -v "/where/output/is/saved/":/home/output boundary python /home/boundary\_script\_docker.py -db 5 -sb 0.0002
+docker run -v "/where/output/is/saved/":/home/output boundary python /home/boundary\_select.py -db 5 -sb 0.0002

+The output of the code will be saved in the user's directory /where/output/is/saved/.
+This folder should hold the output jsons only.